juliekhou/UpdatedUnityScene/README.md

 ### 3. Add a particle system

-2D Texture emitter - hearts coming from head of rat
+2D Texture emitter (hearts coming from head of rat)

 ---